drivechain-project/drivechain.info/faq/index.md

 * The "600,000 Altcoins on coinmarketcap" represent only \~40 novel ideas.
 The other 599,960 coins are just a carbon-copy of one of the 40, with a different name.
 The name is the only new thing.
 * Many of those ideas are novel consensus mechanisms.
 * * They replace proof-of-work with something else.
-This is near-certain to fail.
+(This is near-certain to fail.)
-* * Under the hood, they do the same "job" as Bitcoin's PoW and Merged-mining.
+* * They try to solve a problem that has already been solved by Merged-mining.
 So they add no value to a merged-mined Bitcoin sidechain.
-Sidechains already "ride along" in consensus, for free.